Accessibility and ADA Compliance

 - All areas of the museum are accessible to visitors who need to avoid stairs.

 - Wheelchairs and strollers are available, free of charge, on a first-come, first-served basis.
-Advanced reservations are not necessary; however, visitors are welcome to call our Visitor Services department to inquire further (216) 421-7350.
+The Cleveland Museum of Art is unable to provide wheelchair escort personnel—please plan on bringing assistance if needed.
+Advanced wheelchair and stroller reservations are not necessary; however, visitors are welcome to call our Visitor Services Department to inquire further: (216) 421-7350.

 - Elevators and escalators are located throughout the museum.
 All water fountains and public restrooms are accessible.